dani-ctes/app_security/README.md

 <h3 align="center">App Security</h3>

   <p align="center">
     Is a simple app to demostrate the funtions of key and license generate with app key_generator.
-We can security our apps with license.
     <br />
     <a href="https://github.com/dani-ctes/app_security"><strong>Explore the docs »</strong></a>
     <br />